Venezuela protests: What you need to know

 - Opposition has called for protests throughout Caracas and throughout state capitals in the country

-(CNN)Opposition leaders in Venezuela have called protesters to the streets for what they hope will be one of Venezuela's largest marches on Wednesday, a national holiday marking the signing of Venezuela's independence act from Spain.
+(CNN)Opposition leaders in Venezuela have called protesters to the streets for what they hope will be one of Venezuela's largest marches on Wednesday, a national holiday marking the beginning of the struggle for Venezuela to gain independence from Spain.

 President Nicolas Maduro and his supporters have called for a countermarch on the same day.
 Maduro also deployed the Venezuelan armed forces to the street on Sunday night, where they will stay for the duration of the marches.